justnonamenoname/lifeticle/readme.md

 And if we start creating them now, it still might not be enough.
 Enemy robots could outnumber ours, and aliens could use such weapons to destroy life on our planet.

-If physics allows for a hyperdrive, then such robots likely do not yet exist; otherwise, they would already be here.
+If physics allows for a superluminal drive, then such robots likely do not yet exist; otherwise, they would already be here.
 This risk might mean that humans should fill this galaxy and neighboring galaxies with robots.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/3.png" width="250">